 Financial Instruments) Regulations 2017

-We operate 4 markets for securities:
+We are authorised to operate 4 markets for securities:

 - Main Securities Market (regulated market)